m-ocean-it/passphraser/README.md

 Convert any data to a passphrase and back.

 Unique features:
-- Several built-in wordlists and ability to define your own.
+- Several built-in wordlists (and ability to define your own later).
 - Accepting input of arbitrary length.
 No upper limit, no requirement for an even number of characters.

 ## Use cases